trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 - `x`: Vector of values in x-direction
 - `y`: Vector of values in y-direction
-- `h`: Length of one side of a single patch in the given data set.
-A patch is the area between two consecutive `x` and `y` values. `h` corresponds to the distance between two consecutive values in x-direction.
-Only considering Cartesian grids, therefore `h` is equal for all patches in x and y-direction
+- `Delta`: Length of one side of a single patch in the given data set.
+A patch is the area between two consecutive `x` and `y` values. `Delta` corresponds to the distance between two consecutive values in x-direction.
+Only considering Cartesian grids, therefore `Delta` is equal for all patches in x and y-direction
 - `Q`: Matrix which contains the control points
 - `IP`: Coefficients matrix